directactioneverywhere/dxe-latest-pledgers/README.md

 The Liberation Pledge API
 =========================
-This endpoint basically just uses Google's API to query the spreadsheet behind [The Liberation Pledge](http://liberationpledge.com/) form and returns the last N of the results, filtering out the private/unnecessary fields.
+This is an API back-end used by [The Liberation Pledge](http://www.liberationpledge.com/) website.
+Presently is has just one endpoint: `/pledgers`, which is used to return information about the most recent pledgers.

+The Liberation Pledge website is hosted on SquareSpace.

 Usage
 -----